khw1031/withUtterances/README.md

 // Or to specfiy an issue term

 export default withUtterances(PostPage, 'YOUR_REPO', 'github-light', 'og:title')

+// Or to specfiy label for newly created issues export default withUtterances(PostPage, 'YOUR_REPO', 'github-light', 'og:title', 'comments')
 ```

 It uses your pathname as `issue-term`.